atefehmohseni/atefehmohseni/README.md

 ### Hi there 👋

-- 🔭I am Atefeh and I’m currently a graduate research student at University of California, Santa Barbara.
+- 🔭I am Atefeh and currently am a graduate research student at University of California, Santa Barbara.
 My research focus is security and blockchain.

 - 🌱 I’m currently learning about security protocols in Ethereum.